Chemotherapy ABVD Commenced 13th March 2014 Ended 14th August 2014

 I felt drained when I arrived at the PET unit.
 Prior to any scan they do a blood sugar test, in my first scan in March my blood sugar was at 6.2 considered to be slightly high, the normal should be between 4.5 & 5.5.
 So the nurse takes a blood sample and says “the machine must be broken as the reading is ridiculous” the machine is about the size of a small mobile.
 She goes out of the room and re enters with a new one.
 Takes another sample and says “Oh my God” & calls for a doctor.
 The reading was at 33.2 five times the threshold.
 Hence the reason why I was craving for chocolate.
 In comes the doctor who takes the test again and confirms 33.2, he told me that if they attempted to inject the tracer into my system I would be in a coma before the scan.
 The PET scan unit is in a different hospital than the hospital doing the Chemo so they sent me home, yes home.
 So when I get to the house I google “blood sugar levels” and yea I’m in trouble but the craving for chocolate escalates.
 At about 5pm the hospital doing the Chemo phone & the nurse explains that the PET scan unit must of made a mistake but that I was to be admitted the next day for some test.

 The 2nd of May I drop into my office to sign off a few items before arriving at the hospital at hospital at 10am, first thing they do is a blood sugar test and the read is 34.5.
 I’m then asked about a million questions about my history of blood sugar.
 I explained that my average was 5.5 but the last PET showed 6.2 so off they go to check their records, about 20 minutes later I get an insulin injection followed by a blood sugar test followed by another insulin injection.
 By that evening I was down to 10.5 and another self insulin injection.
 I never injected myself before so they had a soft duck to practice on.
 By Sat the 3rd of May I was able to do it easy.
-But I was now classed as Type 2 Insulin dependant diabetic.
+But I was now classed as Type 1 Insulin dependant diabetic.
 This was further classed as chemotherapy steroid induced diabetes……….before I left the hospital that day I was told I would be on insulin injections for the rest of my life.
+As you will see that changed within a year.